ahoyvarun/Data-Analytics-1-Stats-ML/README.md

-Day 6:
+Day 6
-Problem 1: Handwritten Digit Classification using a Feedforward Neural Network (FNN)
+#1: Handwritten Digit Classification using a Feedforward Neural Network (FNN)
 Objective: Develop a deep learning model to classify handwritten digits (0-9) using the MNIST dataset.
 Dataset
 	•	The MNIST dataset consists of 60,000 training images and 10,000 test images, each representing a 28x28 grayscale handwritten digit.
 	•	Labels range from 0 to 9, corresponding to the digit in the image.